csaden/lps-dashboard/README.md

 The dashboard could be used with any dataset that adheres to the following schema.

 AssessmentID - unique assessment id
-AssessmentTitle - name of the assessment to be displayed CourseName - name of the name
+AssessmentTitle - name of the assessment (may include date, weight, and type) AsessmentTitleRaw - name of the assessment to be displayed CourseName - name of the name
 Section - unique section id or name of a section (also called a class "Period") StandardID - unique standard id